 Did you know that the average growth rate of a goldfish is about an inch per year?

-- It’s hard to believe that goldfish, even the fancy ones, get as large as they do.
-So-called feeder fish can start out at an inch long at the pet store, but after a number of years can achieve a length of over 12 inches – more than foot long!
+It’s hard to believe that goldfish, even the fancy ones, get as large as they do.
+So-called “feeder fish” can start out at an inch long at the pet store, but can grow to over 12 inches!

-- The average breed of fancy goldfish can easily attain 6 to 8 inches or more.
+Meanwhile, average breeds of fancy goldfish can easily grow to 6 to 8 inches.
+Possibly more.

-As the goldfish ages, a nutritious diet still plays a large part in its growth.
-That is why feeding good food is a must, as well as providing quality staple foods in the diet to ensure the fish gets all of the nutrients it can.
-Live foods and veggies, in addition to a good protein staple like pellets, can help your goldfish grow and stay healthy.
+As a goldfish ages, a nutritious diet still plays a big part in its growth.
+This is why feeding good food is a must.
+Live foods and veggies, in addition to a good protein staples, like pellets, can help your goldfish grow.